 Once I allowed God to do that work in me, once I allowed myself to find the authentic voice in me, that real me began to emerge.

-Not knowing who you are in Christ, losing your identity through either childhood experiences or through things that happened in your adult life, doesn’t have to be a life sentence!
+Not knowing who I am in Christ, losing my identity through either childhood experiences or through things that happened in my adult life, doesn’t have to be a life sentence for me and it doesn’t have to be for you either!

-You CAN find your spiritual identity and live authentically you, fully and securely knowing who you are in Christ!
+You CAN find your spiritual identity and live authentically you, fully and securely knowing your spiritual identity!
 You can do that by studying His Word and seeing what HE says about who you are and then mirroring that instead of other people.

 I am now much better at knowing who I am in Christ!
 Yes, I sometimes still struggle with it but I know where to go when that happens!